RCG Home Rescue Team

 This is the best time to act.
 All options are available.
 Lenders are most willing to work with you before you fall further behind.

-✓ Most options available
+Most options available

 Day 31–90: 2–3 Months Behind

-More aggressive collection.
+More collection activity.
 Default notice may come.

 Lender reports to credit bureaus.
 Letters intensify.
 This is still a good time to pursue modification, forbearance, or selling.

-✓ Most options still available
+Most options still available

 Day 90–120: Pre-Foreclosure